 Thanks to the power of technology, it is now possible to watch every game of the NCAA Basketball Tournament without a cable television package.
-CBS will carry a few of the biggest games each day of the tournament.
-You can watch all of the games on CBS for free using a digital receiver on your television, downloading the March Madness Live app or by visiting CBSSports.com.
-The cable channels TBS, TNT and TruTV will also be broadcasting games during the tournament.
-The best way to access these channels without cable is with Sling TV.
+The national championship as well as some of the other games will be broadcast on CBS, and you can watch all of the games on CBS for free by either using a digital receiver on your television, downloading the March Madness Live app, or by visiting CBSSports.com.
+TBS, TNT, and TruTV will also be broadcasting games during the tournament.
+You can access these channels using DIRECTV NOW.

 The basic Sling TV subscription includes all three of the cable channels broadcasting March Madness games along with more than 20 other channels for just $20 a month.
 Since there are no contracts with Sling TV, you can cancel the service at any time.
 Sling TV also has two special offers right now that will make it cheaper and easier to watch March Madness.
-You can take advantage of the free 7-day trial.
-You can also get a free Roku 2 box or half off a Roku 3 box if you sign up for three months of Sling TV service.
-You will need a digital media device connected to your TV to watch Sling TV, and the Roku is the best on the market right now.
+You can take advantage of the free 7-day trial to watch free for a week, which isn’t a bad idea!
+You can also get a special deal like a discount on an Apple TV when you sign up for Sling, so be sure to check out the current offers to make sure you’re not missing out.

 What Is The NCAA Tournament TV Schedule?

 When does March Madness start on TV?
-The opening games, otherwise known as the First Four, take place March 15 and 16 on TruTV.
-The first full day of the tournament starts on March 17.
-Afternoon and evening games will be shown each day on CBS, TBS, TNT and TruTV until the second round is concluded on March 20.
-The Sweet Sixteen begins on March 24 with games on CBS and TBS.
-Both of the Elite Eight games on March 26 will be shown on CBS, and the other two games in the round will be on TBS the next day.
-TBS will televise both Final Four games on April 2 and the National Championship game on April 4.
+The opening games, otherwise known as the First Four, take place March 14 and 15.
+Then, the tournament continues on March 16 and 18.
+Afternoon and evening games will be shown each day on CBS, TBS, TNT, and TruTV until the second round is concluded on March 19.
+The Sweet Sixteen begins on March 23.
+The Elite Eight games will be shown on CBS and TBS.
+CBS will televise both Final Four games on April 1 and the National Championship game on April 3.

 Check out the full NCAA Tournament TV schedule below from our March Madness channels guide: